GoogleChromeLabs/ps-analysis-tool/README.md

 ### Unpacked Extension

-- [Download](https://github.com/GoogleChromeLabs/ps-analysis-tool/releases/download/untagged-2b221120a2a509e7f7b2/extension-v0.1.0.zip) the tool as a zip file
+- Download and unzip the extension zip file from the [latest release](https://github.com/GoogleChromeLabs/ps-analysis-tool/releases)
-- From the folder containing the dowloaded file, run `unzip extension-v0.1.0.zip`
+- Turn the "Developer mode" on `chrome://extensions`
-- Click on "Load Unpacked" button on `chrome://extensions` and upload the unziped `extension`
+- Click on the "Load unpacked" button and upload the unzipped extension folder.

 # Call to Action